-We keep a record of different prejudice-related incidents and provide a bi annual report to the Board of Trustees about the numbers, types and seriousness of prejudice-related incidents at our Trust and how we dealt with them.
-We review this data termly and take action to reduce incidents
+We keep a record of different prejudice-related incidents and include data regarding the numbers, types and seriousness of prejudice-related incidents in our reports to Viking governance.
+We review this data termly and take action to reduce incidents.

 What we are doing to advance equality of opportunity between different groups